Elliot Norton

 William Elliot Norton (May 17, 1903 – July 20, 2003) was an American theater critic.
 In a half-century career spanning across various Boston newspapers, he authored 6,000 reviews and became one of the most influential regional theater critics in the country, gaining the moniker "The Dean of American Theatre Critics".
 Reflecting Boston's historic status as a major pre-Broadway tryout town, Norton practiced a style of criticism known as "play doctoring", where he made suggestions on how to improve a show; his criticism was taken seriously by producers, directors and playwrights, including Joshua Logan, Mike Nichols, and Neil Simon.
 He also hosted a show on WGBH-TV from 1958 to 1982, and taught at Boston College, Boston University, and Emerson College.

 Norton was called "the most valuable critic in America" by producer Alexander Cohen.
 According to Logan:

 Elliot had an absolute dead eye for a play.
 He could see it once and form an opinion that struck at the very core.
 He was very helpful to me on every show I brought to Boston.
 He had a gentlemanly manner, and even if what he had to say was rough, he could tell you without breaking your heart.

+In his book Broadway Down East: An Informal Account of the Plays, Players, and Playhouses of Boston from Puritan Times to the Present, Norton recounts the history of Boston theater as it became:

+…a city where plays and musicals are tested, prepared, often revised, and made ready, not for us but very often at our expense, for New York.